charlesxsh/wallee/README.md

   [`std::backtrace`]: https://doc.rust-lang.org/std/backtrace/index.html#environment-variables

-- Anyhow works with any error type that has an impl of `std::error::Error`, including ones defined in your crate.
+- Wallee works with any error type that has an impl of `std::error::Error`, including ones defined in your crate.
 We do not bundle a `derive(Error)` macro but you can write the impls yourself or use a standalone macro like [thiserror].